MatrixCrawler/E3DC-Prometheus-Exporter/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/MatrixCrawler/E3DC-Prometheus-Exporter)

 # E3DC-Prometheus-Exporter
-A prometheus exporter for [E3/DC](https://www.e3dc.com/en/) solar power management system
+A prometheus exporter for [E3/DC](https://www.e3dc.com/en/) solar power management system.

 ## Usage
 You will have to create a ```config.yml``` file next to the binary for configuring the exporters connection to the [E3/DC](https://www.e3dc.com/en/) System.